Jackson’s Chameleon Care Sheet

 Best humidity levels for Jackson’s chameleons

-Jackson’s chameleons need low humidity during the day and high humidity at night for best health.
-During the day, aim for 30-50% humidity, and aim for 75-100% at night.
-Humidity should be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.
+Jackson’s chameleons really do best with lower humidity during the day and very high humidity at night.
+During the day, we recommend aiming for 30-50% humidity, and aim for 75-100% at night.
+Humidity can be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.

-Increase humidity by misting the enclosure every morning and night with a large pressure sprayer or automatic misting system.
-You will also need a cool mist humidifier to run at night, connected to a humidistat to maintain humidity levels above 75%.
+Humidity can be increased by misting the enclosure every morning and night with a large pressure sprayer or automatic misting system.
+We also recommend a cool mist humidifier to run at night, connected to a humidistat to maintain humidity levels above 75%.
+Having live plants in the enclosure will also naturally help your humidity!

 Reptile humidifiers and foggers should only be used with distilled water and require frequent disinfecting to keep your reptile from getting sick.